IIYAMA12/real-time-web/readme.md

 ```JS
 const socket = io.connect('http://XXXX.ngrok.io ');
 ```
-3.2 When using ngrok, you have to replace the clienside io-connection-address with the IP of the socket app. !important!
+3.2 When using ngrok, you have to replace the client-side io-connection-address with the IP of the socket app. !important!

 ## Start the server!